pfrazee/infiniscroll/README.md

 - `fetchTop` and `fetchBottom` are optional
 - the first param may be a tagname, hyperscript template string, or existing DOM element
+- When the element scrolls away from the top, this adds a `scrolled` class to do custom styling

 ## LICENSE